wso2/docs-choreo-dev/en/docs/references/postman-integration.md

 6. Click **Save**.

-Now you can proceed to create a new workspace to link to your service, or select an existing workspace in your Postman account.
+Now you can proceed to create a new workspace to link to your service or select an existing workspace in your Postman account.

 ## Step 3: Link a workspace to your service